Lehita/Apps/README.md

 ### ABOUT

-#### This app predicts the risk level of lung cancer of the user.
+#### This app predicts the risk level of lung cancer in the user.
 It takes 15 inputs and returns an output, stating the risk level; high, medium, or low.

 ### TECHNOLOGY USED